mihirrane/fetch-data-engineering-takehome-test/README.md

  `docker exec -it container_id bash`

 6. Bash shell will open.
+Navigate to fetch-test folder.
 Run command<br>
+   `cd fetch-test`

+7. Execute script main.py
    `python main.py`

-7. The data will be written to postgres.
+8. The data will be written to postgres.
 To check, note the container id of postgres container, <br>
    `fetchdocker/data-takehome-postgres`

-8. Run command <br>
+9. Run command <br>
    `docker exec -it container_id bash`

-9. Login to postgres using command:<br>
+10. Login to postgres using command:<br>
    `psql -d postgres -U postgres -p 5432 -h localhost -W`

    Type password which is given in the provided document

-10. When the credentials are accepted, postgress command shell will open
+11. When the credentials are accepted, postgress command shell will open

-11. Type the query -<br>
+12. Type the query -<br>
     `select * from user_logins;`<br>
  	You will see all the rows, 100 in our case